tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 queried for its firmware and the firmware fails signature verification (extracted from the device and verified against the vendor's public key), the firmware is either modified or corrupted.

-For devices where the vendor does not provide signatures, hash-based verification can be used: Stedin computes a cryptographic hash (SHA-256 or similar) of the expected firmware and stores the hash in a secure location.
+For devices where the vendor does not provide signatures, hash-based verification can be used: the operator computes a cryptographic hash (SHA-256 or similar) of the expected firmware and stores the hash in a secure location.
 When a device is audited, the firmware is extracted, hashed, and compared against the stored hash.
 A matching hash provides confidence that the firmware is authentic and unmodified.

 ## Firmware update audit logs

-Stedin's engineering workstations (DIGSI, AcSELerator, other tools) log when firmware updates are performed.
+The engineering workstations (DIGSI, AcSELerator, other tools) log when firmware updates are performed.
 The logs
 record: the timestamp of the update, the user who performed it, the source of the firmware (file path, version number), and the target device (device address, type).
 After the update, the device is queried to verify it reported the new version.